 However, plenty of English teachers in Japan have degrees that are completely unrelated to English teaching and do just fine.

-Do You Need a TEFL Certification?
+Do You Need a TEFL Certification to Teach in Japan?

 While having a TEFL certificate may make you more marketable when you apply for a job in Japan, it is not required.
-If you have a TEFL, make you mention it frequently during your interview and give specific information about how what you learned from your TEFL certification will help you be a great English teacher.
+If you have a TEFL certification, make sure you mention it frequently during your interview and give specific information about how what you learned from your TEFL certification will help you be a great English teacher.
 If you don’t have a TEFL, focus on your other strengths as an applicant.

 I had earned a TEFL certificate before applying for jobs in Japan.
 After I started working at my school, the person who interviewed me told me that one of the reasons they decided to hire me was because they felt like my TEFL certificate showed that I really cared about teaching.
 Some interviewers won’t really care if you have a TEFL or not, but you never know what might set you apart from other people applying for the same teaching position.